readcoor/MIDAS-MICrONS/docs/api-demo.md

 layout: default
 ---

-# NDA API demo readme
+# MIDAS API demo readme

-This document describes how to demo the abilities of the NDA API using the dummy data on the demo site.
+This document describes how to demo the abilities of the MIDAS API using the dummy data on the demo site.

 ## Demo site:
-To find REST parameter documentation for all NDA API endpoints, visit this page:
+To find REST parameter documentation for all MIDAS API endpoints, visit this page:
 [`http://microns-api.readcoor.com/docs/`](http://microns-api.readcoor.com/docs/)

+You may need to [log in](https://microns-api.readcoor.com/openid/openid/KeyCloak?next=/docs) first, using theBoss single sign-on (SSO).

 ## Example values:
 This section describes the ranges of example values used to populate the demo site.